jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-03-10-looping-over-all-collections-in-jekyll.md

 ---
-title: Looping over all collection types in Jekyll
+title: How to loop over all collection types in Jekyll
 tags:
   - jekyll
   - liquid